TechForJustice/Datasets-API-Tech-Resources/Current-Solutions-and-Apps.md

 <ul style="list-style-type:circle">
 <li><a href="https://www.citizenshipworks.org">Citizenshipworks</a> - walks eligible immigrants through the naturalization process.
 Using the app, they’re able to determine their eligibility to become a U.S. citizen, find out what documents they need to make it happen, and discover access to free and low-cost legal help for naturalization.</li>
 <li><a href="http://www.lawhelpmn.org/resource/pocket-daca">Pocket DACA</a> - a helpful self-screening tool for foreign children living in the U.S. without the proper immigration paperwork</li>
+<li><a href="https://itunes.apple.com/us/app/immigo/id891595380?mt=8">Immigo</a> is a comprehensive resource providing up-to-date, relevant and need-to-know information for practitioners working in the immigrant integration space.</li>
 </ul>
 <br>
 # VETERANS